9 min read

 • You need Page admin or advertiser access.
 Lead Access alone is not enough for the Preview Form button.

-• Track Status shows real-time webhook delivery — use it to debug CRM integrations and identify the error code.
+• Track Status shows real-time webhook delivery, so use it to debug CRM integrations and identify the error code.

 • If the tool shows “Something went wrong” or the Preview button is missing, see Tool Not Working? below for current workarounds.